Do you want to add some wood to your reptile’s cage?

 Wood, especially wood from nature, will enhance your animal’s environment.

 However, since your reptile lives in an enclosed space, you need to make sure you do not add anything toxic or potentially harmful to their habitat.
+You can check out these DIY enclosures to get an idea of how to add safe items to your pet’s home.

 If you do, they do not have anywhere to escape to.